owmo-dev/cube-coordinates/README.md

 #### Cubes

-Collection of cube coordinate system methods for quickly calculating desired coordinate results.
-Primarily used by the `Coordinates` class, it returns coordinate results without guarantee they have been instantiated.
-Using `Cubes` directly is desireable for combining serveral operations together before retreiving the results from a `Container`.
+Collection of cube coordinate system methods for calculating desired coordinate results.
+These methods _do not_ map to `Coordinate` instances; they simply calculate results from an infinite plane of coordinates as requested.
+Using `Cubes` directly is desirable when combining several operations together because you can calculate the results and last pull any matching `Coordinate` instances from a `Container` by supplying the results.

 ```csharp
 List<Vector3> attackShape = Cubes.BooleanCombine(